lipemat/advanced-sidebar-menu/readme.txt

 = 7.0.0 =
 * Restructure the codebase to a more modern PSR4 structure
-* Improve cache handling
+* Improved cache handling
-* Improve verbiage in the admin
+* Improved verbiage in the admin
 * Implement new actions and filters
 * Rebuild templates for improved stability and future changes
-* Improve performance
+* Improved performance
 * Kill conflicting backward compatibility with version 5
 * Open up more extendability possibilities